 China will impose harsher penalties on companies and their executives in order to prevent work safety accidents and to protect workers.

-Late last year, the Standing Committee of the National People’s Congress approved the Amendments to the Work Safety Law which will come into effect on 1 December 2014 (the ‘Amendments’).
+On 31 August 2014, the Standing Committee of the National People’s Congress approved the Amendments to the Work Safety Law which will come into effect on 1 December 2014 (the “Amendments”).
 The Amendments make more than 70 changes to the existing law with a view to:

 The current Work Safety Law was adopted in 2002.
 It is widely believed that lenient penalties and weak enforcement of the law are among the major reasons for frequent work safety accidents in China.
 Severe accidents in recent years such as the 2014 dust explosion in Kunshan and 2013 oil pipeline explosion in Qingdao have aroused wide public concern over work safety.

 The Amendments impose on companies fines ranging from RMB200,000 to RMB20 million.
 The amount of fines depends on the seriousness of the accident as follows:

 - large accident: RMB500,000 – RMB1 million

 - serious accident: RMB1 million – RMB5 million

 - extremely serious accident: RMB5 million – RMB10 million; or RMB10 million – RMB20 million if the circumstances are particularly serious.